GuideLast reviewed July 1, 2026

 Is there an official welding-mat temperature rating?

-Treat a headline °C number as a starting point for a conversation, not as proof.
-Ask which test produced it, on which exact construction, and whether it describes the surface coating or the core fibre.
-A mat is protective equipment that supports — never replaces — a hot work permit, fire watch and risk assessment.
+Treat a headline temperature as a starting point for a conversation, not as proof.
+Ask which test produced it, on which exact construction, and whether it describes the surface coating or the core fiber.
+A mat supports, but never replaces, a hot work permit, fire watch and risk assessment.

 Continuous, peak or spatter contact — which temperature is it?